shohan-pherones/react-todo-app/README.md

-## React Todo App: A simple todo application
+## React Todo App: A Simple Todo Application

 ### What is React Todo App?